Skip to Main Content

 For each commission, nonpartisan staff prepare an initial plan subject to public hearings, which the commission may modify.
 Final maps must be passed with the vote of 8 commissioners, including 2 of the unaffiliated commissioners.
 If the commission cannot agree on a plan, nonpartisan staff must prepare at least three plans for commission consideration; if the commission does not agree on any of the plans prepared by nonpartisan staff or its own plan, the “third” designated nonpartisan staff plan will govern.
 [Colo.
 Const. art.
 V, §§ 44.2(2), 44.4, 48(2), 48.2]

-The Colorado Supreme Court will automatically review any map; the Court must make its decision on the congressional map by Nov.
-1, 2021 and the state legislative map by Nov.
-15, 2021.
-[Colo.
+The Colorado Supreme Court automatically reviews any map and must approve or return the congressional map by Nov.
+1 and the state legislative map by Nov.
+15. If a map is returned to the commission, the Court must approve a redrawn, final congressional map by Dec.
+15 and a redrawn, final state legislative map by Dec.
+29. [Colo.
 Const. art.
 V, §§ 44.5, 48.3]

 Timing